CWFC-CCFB/LinReg/README.md

 shutdownClient()
 ~~~

-The call to the <code>shutdownClient</code> function shuts down the client and the Java server as well avoiding having an idle process.
+The call to the <code>shutdownClient</code> function shuts down the client and the Java server to avoid leaving an idle process in memory.